francaben/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deleting file from a directory
+Delete my directory from tmp